hadley/recipes/recipes/breads/banana-loaf.md

 Place lined loaf tin.
 Decorate top with whole nuts and chocolate chips as desired.

 Bake at 180C for for 1 hour.

+Comments: Delicious and super simple to make.

+Great for starter cooks.